youli-jlu/2dIR/README.md

 # 2dIR
-Python interface for 1d- and 2d-IR calculation in semi-classical line shape theory.
+1d- and 2d-IR calculation in semi-classical line shape theory.
+Build in C++ with Python/Cython interface.

 ## useage detail
 See Readme in source/